kerrypan1/brainwalk-urap/kerry/project_report.md

 softmax scores, so for Model 2, MAE is calculated from class-label rather than continuous-score MAE.
 Therefore, Model 2 MAE is not directly identical to the continuous-score MAE reported for Models 1 and 3.
 The paper-inspired variants did not outperform the simple cropped-CLIP models.

+Related experiments that also underperformed: zero-shot/CoOp prompting, an early VPT + temporal-transformer implementation, and sparse temporal-window models.

 ## Model 3: frozen CLIP encoder with supervised head

+Instead of using a complete VLM, this approach uses a standalone frozen CLIP vision encoder to construct a video-level representation.
+A lightweight supervised classification head is then trained to predict the FGA score.

 ### Encoder and method